mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 The salary gap between JobId(value=1) and the max salary is 20000.0
 ```

-As we said, the Kotlin language does not support the _for-comprehension_ syntax, so the sequences of nested calls to `flatMap` and `map` functions repeatedly can be a bit confusing.
-Again, the Arrow library gives us an help, defining a `option` DSL to calling functions on `Option` values in a more readable way.
+As we said, the Kotlin language does not support the _for-comprehension_ syntax, so the sequences of nested calls to the `flatMap` and `map` function repeatedly can be a bit confusing.
+Again, the Arrow library gives us help to define an `option` DSL to call functions on `Option` values in a more readable way.

-The `option` DSL is very similar to the `nullable` DSL, but it works on the `Option` type, instead.
+The `option` DSL is similar to the `nullable` DSL, but it works on the `Option` type instead.
 As for the `nullable` counterpart, we have two flavors of the DSL.
-The one accepting a suspendable lambda with receiver, called simply `option`, and the once accepting a non-suspendable lambda with receiver, called `option.eager`.
-The receiver of the former DSL is a `arrow.core.continuations.OptionEffectScope`, whereas the latter DSL accepts a `arrow.core.continuations.OptionEagerEffectScope`.
+The one accepting a suspendable lambda with receiver is `option`, and the one taking a non-suspendable lambda with receiver is called `option.eager`.
+The receiver of the former DSL is an `arrow.core.continuations.OptionEffectScope`.
+In contrast, the latter DSL accepts an `arrow.core.continuations.OptionEagerEffectScope`.

 Let's change the above function to use the `option` DSL: